buddhi-ashen/python-mp3-player/README.md

 please make sure you have install tkinter and pygame in your python directory

-to install
+to install:-

-tkinter:
+1) tkinter:
   pip install tkinter

-  pygame:
+2) pygame:
     pip install pygame

-for more please watch the video : https://youtu.be/VbxHPwBFqXQ
+for more infor and guide please watch the video : https://youtu.be/VbxHPwBFqXQ